interTwin-eu/itwinai/docs/tutorials/hpo-workflows/hpo-workflows.rst

 Okay, let's break down the arguments to our ``MyRayTorchTrainer`` class.

 *   The ``scaling_config`` argument defines how we distribute resources between our trials.
 To learn more about the options for setting resources, please refer to the `ray train documentation <https://docs.ray.io/en/latest/train/user-guides/using-gpus.html>`_ on this topic.
+It is important that you ensure that you have allocated suffiecient resources on your cluster to be able to execute at least one trial.
+This means that if your conifguration demands four GPUs and 32 CPUs per trial under ``resources_per_worker``, you should make sure that you have allocated at least this many GPUs and CPUs four your job.
 *   In the ``train_loop_config`` we define which hyperparameters we want to tune, as well as any additional parameters that we want to pass to our ``train()`` function.
 For the tunable parameters we have to specify the type and define their domain.
 For more information on which parameter types are possible and how to define their domains, have a look at `this page <https://docs.ray.io/en/latest/tune/api/search_space.html>`_, and learn how to define their domains according to the ``RayTorchTrainer``'s specifications `here <https://github.com/interTwin-eu/itwinai/blob/ray-torchtrainer-integration/src/itwinai/torch/trainer.py#L1472>`_.
 *   In the ``tune_config`` we configure which search algorithm and scheduler to use to search the hyperparameter space and sample new configurations.
-All search algorithms and schedulers supported by ray tune are also supported by us.
+Almost all search algorithms and schedulers supported by ray tune are also supported by us.
 You can refer to the ray documentation to learn more about the supported `search algorithms <https://docs.ray.io/en/latest/tune/api/suggestion.html#tune-search-al_>`_ and `schedulers <https://docs.ray.io/en/latest/tune/api/schedulers.html>`_.
+In the ``num_samples`` argument you specify how many trials you wish to run.
+Ray will queue trials if they cannot all be executed at once.
 *   The ``run_config`` defines a path that is used for checkpointing.
 This is mandatory to set if you want to distribute individual trials across more than one node, because ray uses this as a shared directory to coordinate and share data generated on each of the nodes.

 Running our Code
 ----------------

 Great!
 So we have created our custom trainer inheriting from the ``RayTorchTrainer``, and we have defined our pipeline in a configuration file.
 Now, all that is left to do is launch our training:

 .. code-block:: bash